nachorequeno/multidimensional_search-/README.md

 \$ python setup.py install

 for installing the library.
-In order to run the tests, you must execute:
+In order to run all the tests, you must execute:

 \$ pytest

-///////If run from the root of the project folder, this should run all if the tests.////////
+from the root of the project folder.

 For users that don’t have write permission to the global site-packages directory or